rmbeddor14/deepfake_explore/README.md

 - this will tell me if the issue is the model generation or the code
 - regardless it's kind of the code
 - will commit inc ase i crash again

+- this is annoying so i think the issue is still that inference.py it expects to be run inside the `Wav2Gen` folder. running again directly to test